meb-team/PlasSuite/README.md

 To be found by default, databases must be stored in `$HOME/plasmidome_databases` so create this directory.

-These files can be downloaded here wget https://s3.mesocentre.uca.fr/swift/v1/AUTH_f70cfb776e144d419461999459de06fb/PlasSuite/plasmidome_databases.tar.gz
+These files can be downloaded with the following command:

+wget https://s3.mesocentre.uca.fr/swift/v1/AUTH_f70cfb776e144d419461999459de06fb/PlasSuite/plasmidome_databases.tar.gz

 ### 1.1.
 Plasmids database